Omorogbe O. Victor

 energy resources, loss of bio-diver, environmental disaster and deforestation.
 Poor

-access to improved sanitation facilities in Nigeria is blamed on poor
+access to improved sanitation facilities in Nigeria

 Develop